apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 The option mode is UNIX-style permissions for the mount table.
 Permissions are specified in octal, e.g. 0755.
 By default, this is set to 0755.

 #### Init ViewFs To Router
-Router supports initializing the ViewFS mount point to the Router.
+Router supports initializing the [ViewFs](../hadoop-hdfs/ViewFs.html) mount point to the Router.
 The mapping directory protocol of ViewFS must be HDFS, and the initializer only supports one-to-one mapping.

-For example, use the following viewfs to configure the initial mount table to the router.
+For example, use the following [ViewFs](../hadoop-hdfs/ViewFs.html) to configure the initial mount table to the router.

     <configuration>
       <property>